Hansot

-Hansanagari also known as Hansot, is a village in Bharuch district, Southern Gujarat, India.
+Hansot is a village in Bharuch district, Southern Gujarat, India.
 It is about 15.0 km southwest of the city of Bharuch, and south of the Narmada River.
 The village and its surrounding taluka were acquired by the British in 1775, and subsequently returned to the local princely rulers in 1783, being finally incorporated into the Broach district of the Bombay Presidency in 1803.

 History

-Hansot was once a small village known as 'Hansnagari' during the British colonial era.
-Soon, it grew into a town, and now, it stands as a Taluka with a population of about 15,000.
+Hansot was once a small village known as 'Hansanagari' during the British colonial era.
+Soon, it grew into a town, and now, it stands as a Taaluka with a population of about 15,000.
 For the period, Gregorian centuries 16, 17 and 18.
 In Ain-i-Akbari, it is mentioned as a mahal headquarters, and a port of sarkar Broach.
 In Mirat-i-Ahmadi, it is mentioned as a mahal headquarters.

-History of Hansot

 In medieval times Hansot was an important port.
 During Mughal era they used to travel to Egypt, Africa and several Arab countries from here for trade.
 During this period landlords and rich people owned huge mansions due to which Hansot was known as a very prosperous town.
-Because of its prosperity many traders were robbed by pagan pirates at sea as well as in the town.
+Because of its prosperity many traders were robbed by pagan South Asian pirates at sea as well as in the town.
 Around 1600 C.E.
 Mughal emperor Jahangir, in leadership of Chauhans from Aamer (Rajasthan) sent an army with back up from Sindhis of Karachi on the naval front.

 Geography

-Hansot is located around 20.0 km from where the Narmada river merges with the Arabian sea.
+Hansot is located around 20.0 km from where the Narmada river merges with the Arabian Sea.
 It is the largest village between Surat and Ankleshwar.
 Ankleshwar is Asia's largest industrial estate, and one of 190 industrial complexes in Gujarat's "Golden Corridor", so called because of the money brought by rapid development, and an industrial belt running from Vapi at the southern end of Gujarat to Mahesana, about 270 mile to the north, located 20.0 km west from Hansot.
 Surat City is 51.0 km from Hansot.